discourse/discourse-translator/README.md

 * Images are enlarged upon translating.

 ## TODOS
-* Allow admin to set quote and disable translation once quota has been exceeded.
+* Allow admin to set quota and disable translation once quota has been exceeded.
-* Google Translate Adapter
+* Google Translate Adapter.
+* Add more specs to boost confidence!
+* Detect language so that we don't show the translation button when it is the same locale.
+* Show some indication when translation is being fetched.